How a Criminal Lawyer May Prevent Charges from Being Filed after an Arrest

 During the brief window of opportunity after you’re arrested but before charges have been filed, a skilled criminal defense attorney may be able to influence a prosecutor’s choice to file a charge against you.
 As such, it’s vital that you contact a legal professional as soon as possible after you’ve been arrested in California.
 The expert lawyers at the Aron Law Firm, led by William M. Aron, are dedicated to protecting your rights by investigating your case in detail and building a robust defense.

 At the Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a criminal defense attorney about preventing charges from being filed against you after an arrest, schedule a free consultation by giving us a call at (805) 618-1768 or by completing our online contact form today.
+To speak with a criminal defense attorney about preventing charges from being filed against you after an arrest, schedule a consultation by giving us a call at (805) 500-7536 or by completing our online contact form today.